pydantic/pydantic/changes/2588-uriyyo.md

-Try to evaluate forward refs after model created.
+Try to evaluate forward refs automatically at model creation.